bollu/bollu.github.io/README.md

 # Big list of quotes

+> You never rise to the occasion, you sink to the level of your training.

 > "the mark of an enlightened mind is the ability to entertain ideas without
 > accepting them"